mobxjs/mobx/docs/reactions.md

 ### How tracking works

-Autorun works by running `effect` in a _reactive context_.
+Autorun works by running the `effect` in a _reactive context_.
 During the execution of the provided function, MobX keeps track of all observable and computed values that are directly or indirectly _read_ by the effect.
 Once the function finishes, MobX will collect and subscribe to all observables that were read and wait until any of them changes again.
 Once they do, the `autorun` will trigger again, repeating the entire process.